A Meditation Pilgrimage · Southern Morocco

 Peter Corbett

 Peter Corbett is a facilitator and executive coach who guides high-performing leaders into the disciplined, transformative practice of Zen as a path to clarity, resilience, and authentic power.
-Blending decades of experience building a company, advising founders, CEOs, and Fortune 500 executives with deep roots in meditation and contemplative practice, he creates immersive environments where insight is not intellectualized but directly experienced.
+Blending decades of experience building and selling a company he founded, advising founders, CEOs, and Fortune 500 executives with deep roots in meditation and contemplative practice, he creates immersive environments where insight is not intellectualized but directly experienced.
 His retreats integrate zazen, nature immersion, and carefully designed group processes to help leaders quiet the noise of achievement, confront their inner patterns, and return to their lives with greater precision, presence, and compassion.
-In the past 2 years he's lead over 500 people on retreats in the Amazon, the desert, and forests of North and South America.
+An expert wilderness guide, in the past 2 years, he's lead over 500 people on retreats in the Amazon, the desert, and forests of North and South America for organizations including YPO, Hampton, Summit and more.

 Local Outfitter